Souderton Child Custody Lawyers

 - Addressing grandparents’ petition for custody rights

-Schedule a Free Initial Consultation with Our Souderton Child Custody Lawyers to Discuss Your Case
+Schedule a Free Initial Consultation with Our Child Custody Attorneys in Souderton, PA

 If you decide to move out of the marital home during a period of separation from your spouse, you can file for a formal, temporary child custody order from the court.
 Obtaining a temporary custody order will allow you to protect your rights to custody of your children while you live outside the marital home, and may be important to ensure that you obtain shared custody rights in any final custody order.
 We do not recommend that a parent moves out of the home away from his or her children without at least a temporary custody agreement in place.